inductiva/inductiva/docs-sources/expand/bring-your-own-cloud/launch-machines-on-gcp/sections/section1.md

-# Prerequisites and Setup
+# Installation and Setup

-## Overview
+## Required Permissions

-BYOC enables you to:
-- **Reduce costs** by using your own GCP credits and billing account
-- **Maintain control** over your compute infrastructure and security policies
-- **Scale seamlessly** while keeping compute resources within your organization
+To minimize security risks, Inductiva requires only the following minimal GCP permissions:

+- **Compute Instance Admin (v1)** role, or a custom role with these specific permissions:
-- **Comply** with organizational policies that require compute to remain in your cloud account
+  - `compute.instances.create` - To create VMs in your account
-- **Run simulations seamlessly** with the same experience as Inductiva's managed infrastructure

-## How It Works

-When you create a BYOC machine group, Inductiva creates a VM instance in your GCP account that runs a **task-runner container**.
-This container acts as a bridge between your GCP infrastructure and Inductiva's backend services.

-Here's the flow:

-1. **VM Creation**: Inductiva creates a VM in your GCP project with the specified machine type and configuration
-2. **Task-Runner Deployment**: The VM automatically launches a task-runner container that connects to Inductiva's backend
-3. **Seamless Integration**: The task-runner handles communication with Inductiva's API and manages simulation execution
-4. **Resource Management**: You maintain control over the VM lifecycle while Inductiva manages the simulation orchestration
+  - `compute.instances.delete` - To delete VMs (including auto-termination)
+  - `compute.instances.setMetadata` - To set startup script and configuration

-**Security Note**: Your GCP credentials never leave your local machine.
-All VM creation and management operations are performed locally using your authenticated gcloud CLI, ensuring your credentials remain secure and private.
+> **Security Note**: Your GCP credentials and API keys are **never sent to Inductiva** and Inductiva **never has access to them**.
+All GCP operations (VM creation, deletion, metadata management) are performed entirely on your local machine using your authenticated gcloud CLI.
+Inductiva cannot access your other GCP resources, billing information, or data stored in your account.

-For more detailed information about the task-runner, see the [Task-Runner Guide](../../use-local-task-runner/index.md).

-## Prerequisites

-Before you begin, ensure you have:

-- **A Google Cloud Platform (GCP) account** with a valid billing account attached
-- **A GCP project** with the Compute Engine API enabled
-- **Sufficient permissions** in your GCP project (Compute Instance Admin role recommended)
-- **Adequate quotas** for the machine types you plan to use

 ## Installing and Configuring Google Cloud CLI

-### Install Google Cloud CLI
+### Installation

-First, install the Google Cloud CLI on your system:
+Install the Google Cloud CLI on your system:

 **Linux/macOS:**
 ```bash